-2. How will Global Compact LEAD contribute to the mission of the United Nations?
+1. How does Global Compact LEAD contribute to the mission of the United Nations?

 - One of the main goals of Global Compact LEAD is to bring to life the second dimension of the Blueprint for Corporate Sustainability Leadership – Taking Action in Support of Broader UN Goals and Issues – by becoming an incubator for collective action to solve challenges common to the UN and the business community.

-- In addition, Global Compact LEAD will broker engagement between companies and UN entities in cases where they can mutually benefit from such partnerships.
+- In addition, Global Compact LEAD brokers engagement between companies and UN entities in cases where they can mutually benefit from such partnerships.

-- Companies have been invited either because they have a history of strong engagement with the UN Global Compact at the global level and/or because they have been nominated by a Global Compact Local Network as a company that has shown extraordinary leadership at the local level.
+- Companies have been invited either because they have a history of strong engagement with the UN Global Compact and proven corporate sustainability globally and/or locally.

 - Ensuring global representation in Global Compact LEAD is essential for an inclusive and truly global initiative.
 To this end, regional target quotas were set and the most engaged companies in these regions received an invitation to join.
 Sector diversity was also considered.

-- For more details, see section on Membership.
+- For more details, see section on Participation.

 - There are several indices and metrics that measure corporate sustainability performance.
-Membership in Global Compact LEAD is not an indicator of a particular performance level.
+Participation in Global Compact LEAD is not an indicator of a particular performance level.

 - Companies that are not demonstrating active involvement in the Global Compact and not reporting implementation of the Blueprint through the annual COP will be removed from participation.

-- Global Compact LEAD will offer a range of new opportunities for leading companies to engage with the UN Global Compact and its wider institutional environment, including the UN, the Principles for Responsible Investment (PRI) and the Principles for Responsible Management Education (PRME).
-A number of specialized work streams, services, and resources will be developed and delivered to members.
+- Global Compact LEAD offers a range of new opportunities for leading companies to engage with the UN Global Compact and its wider institutional environment, including the UN, the Principles for Responsible Investment (PRI) and the Principles for Responsible Management Education (PRME).
+A number of specialized work streams, services, and resources are developed and delivered to members.

 - No. Global Compact LEAD is not in any way linked to UN procurement.

-7. Doesn’t membership in LEAD and the use of a LEAD logo equate to bluewashing?
+6. Doesn’t participation in LEAD and the use of a LEAD logo equate to bluewashing?

 - Absolutely not.
-Although Global Compact LEAD companies will receive recognition for their efforts, this does not imply a seal of approval by the UN Global Compact or the United Nations.
-Membership in Global Compact LEAD rather indicates that a company has committed to a higher level of performance as outlined in the Blueprint for Corporate Sustainability Leadership.
-As part of LEAD, companies will be required to communicate annually on their implementation progress.
+Although Global Compact LEAD companies receive recognition for their efforts, this does not imply a seal of approval by the UN Global Compact or the United Nations.
+Participation in Global Compact LEAD rather indicates that a company has committed to a higher level of performance as outlined in the Blueprint for Corporate Sustainability Leadership.
+As part of LEAD, companies are required to communicate annually on their implementation progress.
 Any logo usage will be in strict accordance with the LEAD logo policy.

-- To join LEAD, companies must either have a history of strong engagement with the UN Global Compact at the global level and/or be nominated by a Global Compact Local Network due to extraordinary leadership at the local level.
-See Membership section for more details.
+- To join LEAD, companies must either have a history of strong engagement with the UN Global Compact and proven corporate sustainability globally and/or locally.
+See Participation section for more details.

-- Although space is limited, Global Compact LEAD will continue to grow proportionally to the Global Compact’s participant base growth and the most engaged companies of the Global Compact will continue to have opportunities to join LEAD.
+- Although space is limited, Global Compact LEAD continues to grow proportionally to the Global Compact’s participant base growth and the most engaged companies of the Global Compact continue to have opportunities to join LEAD.

 - If your company would like to join Global Compact LEAD, please contact us at email@example.com.

-9. How will the Global Compact LEAD be governed?
+8. How is Global Compact LEAD be governed?

-- An Advisory Group of approximately 15 members will be established to help oversee the priorities and activities of Global Compact LEAD.
-The Board of PRI and the Advisory Committee of PRME will be invited to appoint one member each to ensure the maximization of synergies with these initiatives.
+- A Steering Committee of approximately 15 members helps to oversee the priorities and activities of Global Compact LEAD.
+The Board of PRI and the Advisory Committee of PRME also appoint one member each to ensure the maximization of synergies with these initiatives.

-- LEAD will reflect the multi-stakeholder nature of the Global Compact and involve key non-business stakeholders in the operational aspects of the platform.
-However, “membership” relates to companies only.
+- LEAD reflects the multi-stakeholder nature of the Global Compact and involves key non-business stakeholders in the operational aspects of the platform.
+However, “participation” relates to companies only.

 - No. A company that meets the criteria for participation can receive an invitation to join Global Compact LEAD.
-Efforts will be made to ensure global representation of the group; a tiered fee structure based on revenues/ sales facilitates the inclusion of smaller companies.
+Efforts are made to ensure global representation of the group; a tiered fee structure based on revenues/ sales facilitates the inclusion of smaller companies.